notional-labs/notional/Readme.md

 We have been working with https://pcbviet.com on open source hardware, and hope to run tradeberry on a Minimus PC sometime in 2021.

+# Team
+* Jacob Gadikian - Blockchain and infrastructure engineer
+* Ricardo Ferreria - All things biz
+* Khanh Nguyen - Blockchain Engineer

+**Notional is hiring and training blockchain engineers.
+Hours are ludicrous, and all team members earn a meaningful stake in all blockchains launched.
+Notional Pays flat global wages.**

 # System Requirements